FOCUS ON: Austin’s Homeless

 Downtown Austin Blog wishes our readers a Happy Thanksgiving!

-And by the way, this turkey guinea fowl really has been running around Rainey Street for the past couple months or so.
-I hope whoever is keeping it doesn’t plan to eat it. :(
+And by the way, this turkey guinea fowl really has been running around Rainey Street for quite awhile.
+I hope whoever is keeping it doesn’t plan to eat it. 🙁

 The Quarter-Billion Dollar Street